 Hint: A best-in-class data analytics solution provider will have the ability to integrate your video directly into their solution.

-Following the chart in this section (on the left), we will walk through a framework that your management team can build their follow-up process upon.
+Following the chart in this section (below), we will walk through a framework that your management team can build their follow-up process upon.

 Once a follow-up plan is in place, you will see that there’s an immediate sense of restaurant-level buy-in because performance insights are now shining a spotlight onto under-performing staff and managers.